RuminantFarmSystems/RuFaS/SC_redesign/docs_SC/Admin/design-document_SC-redesign.md

 However, there are few functional effects on the rest of the team.
 We have left the original code entirely in-tact while we work on the redesign, which resides in an entirely separate directory.
-Once the redesign is complete, it will replace the old code, but for not the old version is still running.
+Once the redesign is complete, it will replace the old code, but for now the old version is still running.

 We expect the inputs and outputs of the SC module to be roughly the same as they were prior to the redesign: we still need the same variables and calculate the same quantities.